EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 for all rows, or even for all tables.
 It can even modify the data in any of the tables itself.
 What it cannot do (thanks to the magic of DBIx::Safe) is commit, rollback, or do other dangerous actions since we are in the middle of an important transaction.

-It's probably best to show by example at this point.
-Here is a file called ctest1.pl that asks Bucardo to skip to the next applicable customcode if the conflict is in the table "chapter".
-Otherwise, it will tell it to have database "C" win all conflicts for this table, and fallback to the database "B" otherwise.
+It’s probably best to show by example at this point.
+Here is a file called ctest1.pl that asks Bucardo to skip to the next applicable customcode if the conflict is in the table “chapter”.
+Otherwise, it will tell it to have database “C” win all conflicts for this table, and fallback to the database “B” otherwise.

 ```perl
 ## ctest1.pl - a sample conflict handler for Bucardo